DPDK/dpdk/doc/guides/nics/nfp.rst

 PF multiprocess support
 -----------------------

-Due to how the driver needs to access the NFP through a CPP interface, which implies to use specific registers inside the chip, the number of secondary processes with PF ports is limited to only one.
+The NFP PMD supports the PF multiprocess.

-This limitation will be solved in future versions, but having basic multiprocess support is important for allowing development and debugging through the PF using a secondary process, which will create a CPP bridge for user space tools accessing the NFP.
+Having basic multiprocess support is important for allowing development and debugging through the PF using a secondary process, which will create a CPP bridge for user space tools accessing the NFP.

 System configuration
 --------------------